Your browser is not supported. | ||

 Level 100

-Level 100 PFDs provide a really high level of buoyancy support for the wearer.
-Unlike PFDs with a BL over 100, these are more appropriate for use in near-shore water activities where the waters are generally calmer.
-Like their Level 150+ counterpart, they're not appropriate for waterskiing, wakeboarding, kayaking or SUP boarding and should be avoided in favour of a PFD with a lower rating.
+Level 100 PFDs still provide a high level of buoyancy support for the wearer, but are more appropriate for use in near-shore water activities where the waters are generally calmer.
+Like their Level 150+ counterparts, they're not appropriate for waterskiing, wakeboarding, kayaking or SUP boarding.

 Level 50

-Level 50 PFDs are the best choice for activities like waterskiing, SUP boarding, kayaking and wakeboarding because they offer the kind of movement and flexibility you need for more active water sports, without compromising your safety.
-These PFDs don't have the bulky support collars of the heavy-duty life jackets, but they offer a great deal of head and neck support, making them ideal for use in smooth or calm open waters within two nautical miles from land.
-Level 50 PFDs can be bought in red or yellow safety colours, which means they're highly visible for attracting attention if you need assistance.
+For activities like waterskiing, SUP boarding, kayaking and wakeboarding, Level 50 PFDs are the best choice because they offer the kind of movement and flexibility you need without compromising your safety.
+These PFDs don't have the bulky support collars of the heavy-duty life jackets, but they offer a great deal of head and neck support, making them ideal for use in smooth or calm open waters closer to shore.
+Level 50 PFDs feature bright safety colours, so they're highly visible for attracting attention if you need assistance.

 Level 50S

-Level 50S PFDs are only for use in smooth waters like streams, rivers and lakes within a half nautical mile from land.
-The S in 50S stands for special purpose, so they can be used for kayaking, SUP boarding and waterskiing within the distance limits.
-50S PFDs have no head and neck support, and they don't comply with colour requirements that make them easier to see the wearer when you need help in the water.
+Level 50S PFDs are only for use in smooth waters like streams, rivers and lakes within a short distance from land.
+The S in 50S stands for special purpose, indicating activities like near-shore kayaking, SUP boarding and waterskiing.
+50S PFDs have no head and neck support, and may not feature bright safety colours.

-Each state and territory of Australia has different laws on PFD requirements.
-You should constantly check your state's regulations to make sure you're up-to-date with the latest laws and regulations.
-Regardless of where you're located across this vast country, your PFD must be the right level, the right size, in good condition and easy to find.
+Each state and territory of Australia has different laws on PFD requirements, so you should check your jurisdiction's regulations to regularly make sure you're up to date with the latest regulations.
+Regardless of where you're located, ensure your PFD is the right size, has the right buoyancy level, is in good condition and is easy to access.

 Victoria

-In Victoria, you must wear a PFD on a boat at all times, and you must also ensure that every person under the age of 12 is wearing a life jacket when in an open area.
+In Victoria, generally you must wear a PFD on most boats at all times, and you must also ensure that every person under the age of 12 is wearing a life jacket when in an open area.
 On any kind of boat, you're required to wear a Level 100 or greater PFD in coastal and enclosed waters.
 On inland waters, you can wear a minimum 50S.
-On a personal watercraft, you must wear a 50S or higher PFD in coastal, enclosed and inland waters.
-Likewise, in a canoe, a kayak or a SUP board, you're expected to wear at least a 50S PFD.
+On personal watercraft, you must wear a 50S or higher PFD in coastal, enclosed and inland waters.
+Likewise, in a canoe, a kayak or a SUP board, you need at least a 50S PFD.

 Queensland